BelugaHaechi/War-Robots-Wiki-Automation/README.md

 # War-Robots-Wiki-Automation
 Automation project for datatables on warrobots.fandom.com.
 Integrates excel data into parseable wikitext and HTML.

 Mainly uses excel read&write package `openpyxl`, and the handy built-in `math` package.
+The weapons simulator includes complex logic calculations, beware :)

-Weapons simulator includes complex logic calculations :)
+__NOTE:__ The excel datasheet provided is for display purposes only.
+Do not distribute, since some data and features are experimental and incomplete.

 ## Status
 ### Complete Projects